-The Vegetation Protection Standards, established by the Shoreland Protection Act, guide the management of vegetation within 250 feet from mean water level (the Protected Shoreland Area).
+The Shoreland Protection Act's Vegetation Protection Standards, provides a way for landowners to selectively thin vegetation within 250 feet of mean water level in a manner that still retains a healthy forested shoreland, while allowing for increased light and lake view.
 Usually, removal of vegetation requires a Shoreland Permit or Registration.
 However, no Shoreland Permit or Registration is required for the removal of dead, diseased, or unsafe trees nor is a permit required for the removal of noxious and nuisance plants.
-Regional Lake and Shoreland permit analysts are available to assist with vegetation management questions.

 - Handbook Appendix A: Estimating Mean Water Level

 - Handbook Appendix B: Determining Shoreland Slope